PrefectHQ/prefect-gcp/docs/index.md

 ### Using Prefect with Google Cloud Storage

-`prefect_gcp` allows you to interact with Google Cloud Storage within your Prefect flows.
-Be sure to additionally [install](#installation) the Cloud Storage extra!
+`prefect_gcp` allows you to read and write objects with Google Cloud Storage within your Prefect flows.
+Be sure to additionally [install](#installation) `prefect-gcp1 with the Cloud Storage extra!

 The provided code snippet shows how you can use `prefect_gcp` to upload a file to a Google Cloud Storage bucket and download the same file under a different file name.